Tricuspid Valve Repair Surgery

 After the surgery, a member of the surgical team will take you to the recovery room

-or the intensive care unit (ICU) to be closely monitored for several days.
+or the intensive care unit (ICU).
+You'll be closely watched for a few days.
 A nurse

 will connect you to monitors that will constantly display your electrocardiogram (ECG)

-tracing, blood pressure, other pressure readings, breathing rate, and your oxygen
+tracing, blood pressure, other pressure readings, breathing rate, and oxygen level.

-level.
-Heart valve repair surgery generally requires a hospital stay of several days
+Heart valve repair surgery generally requires a hospital stay of several days or longer.

-You may have a tube in your throat connected to a breathing machine (ventilator) until
+You may have a tube in your throat connected to a ventilator until you're stable enough

-machine to allow you to take over more of the breathing.
-When you are awake enough
+allow you to take over more of the breathing.
+When you're awake enough to breathe

 After the breathing tube is out, your nurse will help you cough and take deep breaths

-every couple of hours.
-This will be uncomfortable due to soreness, but it is very important
+every few hours.
+This will be uncomfortable due to soreness.
+But it's very important

-that you do this to keep mucus from collecting in your lungs and possibly causing
+that you do this.
+It will help keep mucus from collecting in your lungs and possibly

-You will be given pain medicine if you are hurting.
-Ask for the medicine before you
+You'll be given pain medicine if you're hurting.
+Ask for the medicine before you become

-become extremely uncomfortable.
-Your nurse will show you how to hug a pillow tightly
+extremely uncomfortable.
+Your nurse will show you how to hug a pillow tightly against

-against your chest while coughing to help ease the discomfort.
+your chest while coughing.
+This helps to ease the discomfort.

 You may get special IV medicines to help your blood pressure and your heart rate and

-to control any problems with bleeding.
-As your condition stabilizes, these medicines
+to control any bleeding problems.
+As your condition stabilizes, these medicines will

-will be gradually decreased and turned off as your condition allows.
+be slowly decreased and turned off as your condition allows.

 Once the breathing and stomach tubes have been removed and your condition has stabilized,